MicrosoftDocs/bot-docs/articles/bot-design-pattern-embed-app.md

 First, create a simple web view component and use it to host a
 <a href="https://github.com/Microsoft/BotFramework-WebChat" target="_blank">web chat control</a>.
-Then, using the Bot Framework Portal, [configure the bot](~/portal-configure-channels.md) to enable the Web Chat channel.
+Then, using the Bot Framework Portal, [connect the bot](~/portal-configure-channels.md) to the Web Chat channel.

 ![Bot configuration settings](~/media/designing-bots/patterns/webchat-channel.png)